cheesun/interlocked-rings/question3.md

 ### Try to exploit the numerical structure of the problem

 One example: My current solution already places bounds on the possible sums, based purely on the arithmetic impossibility of achieving a sum smaller than the largest number in the choices or larger than twice the largest number.
 It may be possible to improve on these bounds, thereby reducing the number of sums we explore.
-There may also be other properties of the structure which would allow better pruning of the search tree.
+There may also be other properties of the structure which would allow better pruning of the search tree or better ordering of branches to try.

 ### Switch from top-down to bottom-up dynamic programming